 If you are a federally-facilitated health insurance exchange (FFE), a “non-Exchange entity”, or a State Exchange, the answer is “Quick, report!”
 Those involved with the new health insurance exchanges (or “Marketplaces”?
 The name, like the rules, seems to be a moving and elusive target) should make note that privacy and security incidents and breaches are… Continue Reading

-On June 25, 2012, William Maruca, Esq., the Editor of this blog and my health law partner at Fox Rothschild LLP, published an article entitled "What small business owners should know about each possible Supreme Court health-care ruling" on washingtonpost.com.
-In the article Bill highlights the likely impact on small business owners of the numerous possible Supreme Court rulings in the pending Accountable Care Act case.
-While the subject matter goes beyond the usual focus of this blog, I thought that the comments would be of significant assistance to many of those who are following this continuously unfolding drama.
+On June 25, 2012, William Maruca, Esq., the Editor of this blog and a health law partner at Fox Rothschild LLP, published an article on washingtonpost.com, in which he highlights the likely impact on small business owners of the numerous possible Supreme Court rulings in the pending Accountable Care Act case.

 Buried in the 906 pages of the healthcare reform bill signed into law on March 22 are a number of changes that will have an impact on health information technology.
 Among the changes are standards which, when implemented, will reduce or eliminate the need to submit paper attachments with claims, a pet peeve of many healthcare… Continue Reading